mrvn/RaspberryPi-baremetal/005-the-fine-printf/README.md

 The demo also introduces a gcc extension that can be invaluable.
-The printf.h file declares the kprintf, snprintf and cprintf functions ad __PRINTFLIKE, which is a macro defined at the top.
+The printf.h file declares the kprintf, snprintf and cprintf functions ad __PRINTFLIKE, which is a macro defined in <sys/cdefs.h>.
 What that does is tell gcc that the functions are like printf in that they take a format string and variable number of arguments.
 The compiler then checks the format string against the arguments supplied to any of the functions at compile time and issues warnings if there are too few or to many arguments or if any of the arguments have the wrong type for the format specifier used in the format string.
 If you ever used printf in normal C code then I'm sure you will have seen those errors before.
 The __PRINTFLIKE macro just tells gcc to produce the same warnings for these functions too.